mike-b-roberts/morePVs/morePVs_setup_instructions.md

                 Based on TOU with `xx%` discount and each customer having a fixed daily quota of solar energy, based on total annual generation during solar period (single solar period is defined in `tariff_lookup.csv` as constant all year, and the script handles DST shift) cp allocated a fixed % (`cp_solar_allocation` given as decimal (`0.yy`)in `tariff_lookup.csv`) and the remainder shared equally between units.
+`tariff_type` = `Solar_Block_Daily`
+- daily quota applied to solar tariff

 `SIT_xx` Solar Instantaneous TOU tariff :
                 Based on TOU with `xx%` discount and each customer having a quota of solar energy, based on % of instantaneous generation at that timestamp after cp load has been satisfied.
-                This is *not* a block tariff. `local_import` is calculated statically.
+                Intended for use with `btm_s` arrangements (e.g. Allum) This is **not** a block tariff.

-`CostPlus_xx`   Based on bills paid at parent tariff + xx%.
-Fixed costs (and CP?) shared evenly; Volumetric costs shared by usage;
-                How best to deal with demand charges?

-`tariff_type` = `Solar_Block_Daily`
-- daily quota applied to solar tariff
+				`local_import` is calculated statically,
+				Currently doesn't allow for individual battery.

 `tariff_type` = `Solar_Instantaneous`
 - generation allocated according to load and charged at `solar_rate`,